Chicago Gastroenterologist Malpractice Lawyers

 Gastroenterologists are paid very well to diagnose and treat a multitude of ailments affecting the digestive tract.
 They check for issues related to abdominal pain and bleeding to a variety of cancers to emergencies arising from ruptured organs.
 The digestive system has a profound impact on the rest of the body.
 Wrongly diagnosing a condition or providing the wrong treatment can place patients at risk of very painful and dangerous complications.
-It is for this reason that the Chicago gastroenterology medical malpractice attorneys of Rosenfeld Injury Lawyers LLC seek to hold negligent specialists accountable when their errors result in physical and emotional anguish or loss of life.
+It is for this reason that the Chicago gastroenterology malpractice attorneys of Rosenfeld Injury Lawyers LLC seek to hold specialists accountable when their negligence result in physical and emotional anguish or loss of life.
+Our medical malpractice lawyers have extensive experience helping families recover financially.

 All doctors complete a medical school program that introduces them to general medicine.
 Then, they have the opportunity to continue working in generalized fields such as a private practice or to pursue a career in specialized medicine.
 Gastroenterologists work specifically with patients suffering from illnesses and injuries to the digestive system.
 These can include diseases of the throat, intestines, pancreas, colon or the liver.
 Before any doctor can practice in this field, he or she must commit over a decade of time to study.

 After earning a bachelor’s degree, students must complete the MCAT to be admitted into medical school.
 They then undergo four years of training both in the classroom and the field before receiving their licenses to practice medicine.
 Anyone looking to become a specialist must then complete the residency and fellowship requirements for their fields.
 The requirements for gastroenterologists are three years of residency training followed by a three-year fellowship program.